Dhruvaraju/Spring_Microservice_Alpha/README.md

 > From STS open Junit view and click on run test.

 ### HATEOAS (Hyper Media As The Engine Of Application State)
-- Useful for building conversational style microservices which exibit strong affinity between UI and its backend services.
+- Useful for building conversational style microservices which exhibit strong affinity between UI and its backend services.
 - HATEOAS is a REST service pattern in which navigation links are provided as part of payload metadata.
 - Useful methodology for responsive mobile and web applications, where client downloads additional data based on user navigation pattern.